d-khan/dslabs/binaryheaps/Activity.md

 ## What to submit?

-- All the explanations are saved in .txt format and uploaded in Canvas.
+- All the explanations are saved in .md format and uploaded on Github.

 ## How to submit it?
-- Upload your work in Canvas.
-Remember .txt file formats are for narrative-based responses, and .cpp is for C++ code.
-Clearly define task numbers. __Do not compress files.
+- Upload your work in Github and submit the link in Canvas. __Do not compress files.
 Do not zip.__

 ## Deadline
 The deadlines are posted on the Syllabus as well as on Canvas.